Calvert County Health Department

 Rabies Prevention

 Rabies is a deadly disease that can be transmitted from an animal infected with rabies to unvaccinated pets and to people.
 If untreated, rabies is almost always fatal.
 Rabies is known to exist in all counties in Maryland.
-For example, in Calvert County a horse tested positive on May 15 2008.

 To protect you and your family from rabies you should:

 • Protect Your Pets.
-Maryland State and Calvert County law requires that all dogs, cats, and ferrets be vaccinated at four months of age and thereafter, kept current.
+Maryland State and Calvert County law requires that all dogs, cats, and ferrets be vaccinated at three to four months of age and thereafter, kept current.
 If your unvaccinated pet is exposed to an animal suspected of having rabies or has a wound from an unknown source, law requires that the animal be either euthanized (humanely put to sleep) or put in quarantine for six months.
-It is important to keep your pet’s rabies vaccination up-to-date at all times.
+It is important to keep your pet's rabies vaccination up-to-date at all times.

 •

 • Avoid contact with wild animals or stray domestic animals.
 Teach your children not to play with or approach any unfamiliar animals.
+Do not leave pet food outdoors and never feed stray or wild animals.
+Never pick up injured animals form the roadside.

 • Confine pets to your home or yard.
 Allowing pets to roam freely is unlawful and may result in a fine.